-An employer-sponsored Roth 401(k) is a retirement savings account that is financed using post-tax dedications money.
-This means that the earnings that the employee withholds from each paycheck and deposits into the account are immediately subject to income tax.
-Upon retirement, withdrawals from the account are tax-free.
+An employer-sponsored Roth 401(k) is a retirement savings account financed using post-tax dedications money.
+This means that the earnings the employee withholds from each paycheck stubs and deposits into the account are immediately subject to income tax.
+Upon retirement, withdrawals from the fund are tax-free.

-The standard 401(k) plan, which is funded with pre tax deductions money, is not the same as this type of plan.
-In this instance, taxes are only owed when the money is withdrawn from the account because payroll deductions are taken from the employee’s gross income.
+The standard 401(k) plan, funded with pre-tax deductions money, differs from this type of plan.
+In this scenario, taxes are only owed when the money is withdrawn from the account because payroll deductions are taken from the employee’s gross income.

 Is Roth 401k Better than 401k?

 Whether Roth 401(k) is better than 401k, solely depends upon your individual financial situation and goals.
 Let’s churn down the main differences:

 - Roth 401(k): Contributions made to Roth 401(k) are made with after-tax dollars means you don’t get a tax deduction straightforwardly.

 - Traditional 401(k): Contributions made to Traditional 401(k) are made with pre-tax dollars, reducing your present taxable income.

 Getting both Traditional and Roth retirement accounts will provide tax diversification in retirement.
 This will allow you to choose from where to withdraw funds and potentially enhance your tax efficiency.